 Being a coalition means working together for a common cause.
 We transform lives through three distinct programs.

 Community Resources and Outreach

 GCADV initiates contacts with community organizations in order to form relationships and collaborations around issues and projects impacting victims of domestic violence.
 Through this project, GCADV is involved with groups who address underserved populations and identify gaps in services areas.

-This groundbreaking violence prevention initiative is designed to improve the health and safety of women and children through a coordinated public health initiative.
-GCADV works with Georgia Department of Community Health sites to find new ways to respond to and prevent domestic and sexual violence, and promote an improved public health response to abuse.
+This groundbreaking violence prevention initiative is designed to improve the health and safety of women and children through a coordinated health initiative.
+GCADV works with healthcare providers throughout Georgia to find new ways to respond to and prevent domestic and sexual violence, and promote an improved public health response to abuse.